Everybody wants to hire experience, but there are only 3 (and a half) skills that really matter.

 Experience isn’t everything.

 I believe the concept of experience actually stifles innovation more than it helps.
 It’s human nature that the longer we do something, the more conventional our filters in looking at that thing tend to become.
-Or worse yet, we stop even noticing things we’ve always done that may not make sense anymore, or fail to notice the brilliant beetle of an idea crawling across the floor because our eyes aren’t open.
+Or worse yet, we stop even noticing when things we’ve always done may not make sense anymore, or fail to notice the brilliant beetle of an idea crawling across the floor because our eyes no longer survey with curiosity.
 I’m reminded of this almost every day when I see those kids in my neighborhood absolutely mesmerized by the littlest things moving on the sidewalk.

 But in terms of filling out a roster of people I can win with, when push comes to shove, I’ll take a team of curious problem solvers who can communicate over all of the experience in the world.